-Long ruled the King for sixteen years in fadeless splendor, yet to pay the debt he owed for the curse he gained no son till then.
-As he was left with no issue, he yearned for a worthy son and began the rite ‘Puthrakameshwara Yahya’, a sacrifice done to beget an offspring, lest he shall be doomed to remain debtor ever for starving his sires in non performing annual religious rituals (In Sanskrit it is called ‘Srartha Ceremony’) due to them.
+Long ruled the King for sixteen years in fadeless splendor, yet to pay the debt he owed for the curse he gained no son born till then.
+As he was left with no issue, he yearned for a worthy son and began the rite ‘Puthrakameshwara Yahya’, a sacrifice done to beget an offspring, lest he shall be doomed to remain debtor ever for starving his sires in non performing annual religious rituals (In Sanskrit it is called ‘Srartha Ceremony) due to them.

-When things were underway as thus, there far away in pearl of ocean, flashing his arms and feet bedecked with gems of heaven, the Supreme in radiance, seated on Snake Shesha woke up from sleep on fate of decree to heal agonized Gods in heaven, vexed by an Asura Ravana.
+When things were underway as thus, there far away in pearl of ocean, flashing his arms and feet bedecked with gems of heaven, the Supreme in radiance, lying on Snake Shesha woke up from sleep on fate of decree to heal agonized Gods in heaven, vexed by an Asura Ravana.
 ‘Hail Thee Omnipotent’ shouted the demi Gods and prostrated before the Supreme to lament that they were sunk in the wave of Rakshasas from Giant demon Ravan, who not only stilled their supreme sacrifices and austere rites but also choked their hymns and toils, and bent on annihilating the demi gods from heaven.
 ‘Our torments are monstrous’ yelled the demi Gods before the Supreme, and sought his intervention to annihilate the predators.
 The Supreme consoled them, his voice rose above the thunderous roar of ocean ‘Demi Gods, dismay no more and resume calm in mind.
 I am fully aware of the torments of the Rakshasas who disturb, torture and smit down all of your glorious might.
-In ages past, Ravan won several boons from Lord Brahma who pleased with his austere rites granted them, one decree being that he shall not fall dead by heavenly race, but shall demise by only the act of a human.
+In ages past, Ravan won several boons from Lord Brahma who pleased with his austere rites granted one amongst the few decree given that he shall not fall dead by heavenly race, but shall demise by only the act of a human.
 It is doomed that I shall have to therefore incarnate as Dasaratha’s son, for he is longing for one right away and performing a Yahya, and once I am born a human from the womb of his spouse, Ravana’s annihilation shall be for sure to happen at my hands.

-Soon, there at the Yahya site, the rites which Dasaratha performed to win an offspring reached the end, out from the alter fire there appeared a divine form with a pot in hand and proclaimed ‘this nectar drink if your wives drink, your parched longing shall find blossoming trees’.
-Quick was the response by Dasaratha who received and rushed with the nectar pot to offer it to all three wives, none of whom too wasted no time to drink it.
+Soon, there at the Yahya site, the rites which Dasaratha performed to win an offspring reached the end, out from the alter fire appeared a divine form with a pot in hand and proclaimed ‘this nectar drink if your wives drink, your parched longing shall find blossoming trees’.
+Quick was the response by Dasaratha who received and rushed with the nectar pot to offer it to all three wives, none of whom too wasted time to drink it.
 In the next ten months in waiting they offered off springs like Rama from Kausalya, Bharatha from Kaikeyi and Lakhman and Sathrughana from Sumithra.
 While Rama and Lakshman remained natural allies, Bharatha and Sathrughana were the other pair though all the four grew in fostering care of parents revealing in the passing period all kinds of disciplines and self restraint needed for royal kids.